 Share a File

 Join a Community

 Statistics User Forum

-last person joined: one month ago
+last person joined: 22 days ago

 The Royal Statistical Society’s Statistics User Forum (SUF) aims to be the strategic voice of users of official statistics.
 The Forum acts as an umbrella organisation for user groups, each of which covers a particular area across the spectrum of official statistics.
 Through the Forum we enable open and constructive dialogue between users and producers of official statistics and encourage communication across the user community.

 Back to Library

 The National Statistician's Office has recently arranged the publication of GSS Guidance on 'Comparing Official Statistics Across the UK’, which is attached.
 This guidance, for producers of official statistics, explains how to use a standard and straightforward way of assessing comparability of their statistics with other parts of the UK.
 It also allows users to better understand what is comparable so that they can quickly get to the numbers they want.